 - 1/3 cup beef stock

 - salt and pepper

-In a large pot on high heat, cook the chicken thighs in the olive oil until browned on both sides (approximately 5 minutes).
+- In a large pan on high heat, cook the chicken thighs in the olive oil until browned on both sides (approximately 5 minutes).
 Once the chicken has cooked, remove from the pot and set aside.

-Add the pancetta, crushed garlic and onions to the pot and cook for 5 minutes until the onions become translucent.
+- Add the pancetta, crushed garlic and onions to the pan and cook for 3 minutes until the onions become translucent.

-Place the diced peppers in the pot along with the canned tomatoes and diced tomatoes.
-Cook for 5 minutes until the tomatoes begin to stew and lose shape.
+- Place the diced peppers in the pan along with the canned tomatoes and diced tomatoes.
+Cook for 5 minutes until the tomatoes begin to soften and lose shape.

-Return the chicken to the pot, add in the red wine, olives, bay leaves and chilli flakes and reduce the heat to medium low.
-Place a lid on the pot and allow to cook for 25 minutes until the sauce has begun to thicken and the chicken is tender and well cooked.
+- Return the chicken to the pot, add in the red wine vinegar, beef broth, olives, bay leaves and chilli flakes.
+Place a lid on the pot and allow to cook for 20 minutes on medium heat, turning the heat up to high for the remaining few minutes to thicken up the sauce.

-Sprinkle with chopped fresh parsley and serve with spaghetti squash.
+- Sprinkle with chopped fresh parsley and serve.